RunestoneInteractive/httlads/_sources/Statistics/cs1_exploring_happiness.rst

    can answer this question is to calculate a correlation between the happiness index and the various factors.
 This will create a small table that computes a correlation score between of of our columns of data.
-Happiness score to Economy, Happiness score to Family etc.
+Happiness score to Economy, Happiness score to Family, etc.

    a.
 First, let's calculate a correlation between happiness score and each
       other factor.